Seger-Steele/Scripts/README.md

 # Scripts
-Collection of a few of the scripts I've made that may be useful for others.
+Collection of scripts I've made that may be useful for others.